 SpecifiCity: Enhancing calibration process in gas sensors for Air Quality Smart application in Smart Cities

 Smart Cities need a complementary and reliable solution to extend current network of weather stations with a fine grain monitoring based on cost-effective, reliable and trustable air quality stations.
 Current solutions are very expensive and not offering a suitable data quality due to cross-sensitivity, fatigue and lack of extended calibration processes.
-For that reason Specificity will offer a high accuracy to measure in a precise way and in real time the air quality in the different points of the city innovating in new advanced processing capabilities for analogue signals with STM and innovations in calibration processes for gases with Fraunhofer.
+For that reason Specificity aims to offer a high accuracy to measure in a precise way and in real time the air quality in the different points of the city innovating in new advanced processing capabilities for analogue signals with STM and innovations in calibration processes for gases with Fraunhofer.
 Thereby, cities will be able to obtain reliable air quality data to carry out informed decision-making for promoting a better quality of life, mobility plans, and vision for the city sustainability.

-Towards a leader position at worldwide level in industrial sector on the development and manufacture of gas monitoring devices, the differentiation of HOPU solution will be based on quality and unique added value, raising its competitiveness.
+Towards a leader position at worldwide level in industrial sector on the development and manufacture of gas monitoring devices, the differentiation of HOPU solution is based on quality and unique added value, raising its competitiveness.
 HOPU will gain clear market advantage in terms of the enhancement of the accuracy in a cost affordable way and high compatibility of calibrated sensors with platforms and IoT/Smart Cities ecosystems.

-The final product as outcome of the project will manage to unify the physical world (device) with the virtual world (platform) as a Cyber Physical System (CPS).
+The final product as outcome of the project is to manage to unify the physical world (device) with the virtual world (platform) as a Cyber Physical System (CPS).
 The results will be integrated in the Smart Spot product, adding the intelligence and algorithms to enable a new standards of data quality, reliability, trustability and specificity capabilities from gas sensors.

 SpecifiCity will boost the competitiveness of HOPU thanks to the innovative solution which will add value and impact over smart cities market.
-In addition, the project will have also a positive impact over environment and health/society, since the opportunity to rise awareness and promote sustainability informed decision making for our cities built on top of trustable and reliable data sources.
+In addition, the project will have also a positive impact over environment and health/society, since the opportunity to rise awareness and promote sustainability informed decision making for our cities built on top of trustable and reliable data sources